 No protection from single dose maraviroc was observed in rectal explants after 15 days of culture (Figure 1c). p24-Cmax reached in the control arm after 15 days of ex-vivo culture was one log greater in rectal explants than in VT.
 In vaginal explants, a non-significant reduction in p24 was observed in samples collected 2h post-dose (Figure 1d), however this effect was lost by 4h post-dose.

-No differences in p24 AUC3-15 were observed for RT and VT between control and treated arms indicating that single dose maraviroc did not affect viral replication kinetics of HIV-1BaL in VT and RT.
+No differences in p24 AUC3-15 were observed for RT and VT between control and treated arms indicating that single dose maraviroc did not affect viral replication kinetics of HIV-1BaL in VT and RT (Figure S1).
 No correlation between day 15 p24 concentrations and maraviroc level in any compartment was observed.

 Discussion

 We showed that a single oral dose of 300mg maraviroc results in high concentrations at multiple HIV transmission sites, with no differences between men and women.
 Cmax were higher than plasma in all sites except saliva and VF aspirate.
 Maraviroc persisted longest in RT, RF and UF resulting in high RT-to-plasma ratios towards the end of the sampling interval, as plasma concentrations declined.
 VT/VF concentrations remained above the un-IC90 for 48h.
+Differences in maraviroc concentrations between directly aspirated versus VF swabs may be due, in part, to the practical limitations of the collection methods (e.g. under or overestimation of the fluid volume, presence of air bubbles) or may be attributed to physiological differences between the two matrices (e.g. variation in protein content and composition); for example, swab samples may contain a greater proportion of plasma transudate and exfoliate from the vaginal wall.
 Both RF and UF showed high Cmax and high PK variability, which may partially reflect excretion of unchanged drug, as approximately 25% and 8% of maraviroc is eliminated via faeces and urine, respectively.
 This is the first report of antiretroviral drug concentrations in the urethra and the good penetration into this key site of HIV acquisition is reassuring.
 The close correlation of saliva and plasma maraviroc concentrations suggests that saliva sampling may have a role in monitoring adherence.

 Despite its favourable PK, single dose maraviroc did not provide protection from HIV-1BaL infection using an ex-vivo challenge model.
 Consistent with the histological and immunological differences between the rectum and vagina17, maximum p24 concentrations were one log greater in rectal explants than in VT.
 The non-significant reduced infection rate at 2h post-dose observed in VT is physiologically possible and requires further investigation.